alex-gutev/live_cells/docs-src/docs/basics/action-cells.md

 ## Practical Example

-This is very handy for implementing a reusable error handling widget that displays the child widget, which displays the result of the request, if the request was successful or an error notice with a button to retry the request if it failed.
+This is very handy for implementing a reusable error handling widget that displays the result of a request when it is successful and an error notice with a button to retry the request, when it fails.

 To achieve this we'll need to define a widget that takes a `child` widget as a cell, and an `ActionCell` for retrying the action.